 As we can see, we are sort of bypassing the stethoscope.
 Eko Core offers the advantage of allowing you to use the stethoscope in analogic or electronic modes at the touch of a single button.

-The electronic mode features 40x amplification, an environmental noise reduction system, rechargeable battery with 9 hours of stand-alone time and Bluetooth connectivity.
+The electronic model features 40x amplification, an environmental noise reduction system, a rechargeable battery with 9 hours of stand-alone time, and Bluetooth connectivity.
 Also, it supports all smartphones and includes a web control panel that will allow us to share and view auscultations, and even to live-stream them (for telemedicine or educational uses).

-The three models of electronic stethoscopes we have looked at so far are the most popular and the best-sellers.
-There are a couple more models, but they are stethoscopes that have become obsolete (such as Littmann 3000 Electronic or Welch Allyn Elite™ Electronic).
+These models of electronic stethoscopes are the most popular and the best-selling electronic stethoscopes of 2021.
+There are a couple more models we’ve seen over the years, but they are generally stethoscopes that have since become obsolete (such as Littmann 3000 Electronic or Welch Allyn Elite™ Electronic).

 And how about you?
 Do you know of any other electronic stethoscopes that are worth reviewing?